QwertyIsCoding/Heroku-Setup/README.md

   <h3 align="center">Basic Heroku Setup </h3>

   <p align="center">
     This is the file structure for a basic Heroku setup for a Discord bot.
+I would recommend going through a tutorial on how to use Heroku but this can be used as a guideline -- to know what each file does.
     <br/>
     <br/>
   </p>